2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 The water reached the fountain through an underground aqueduct about 15 km long.
 The altitude difference between Heraklion and Archanes made water flow naturally out of the mouths of the lions.

-Rather well-preserved and still gushing water from the four lions, the fountain counts eight lobes from where people could fill their jars.
+Well-preserved and still gushing water from the four lions, the fountain counts eight lobes from where people could fill their jars.
 The landmark is decorated with mythical water beings and Venetian coats of arms.

 The Venetian Loggia